-“My weaves are culturally significant, ever-evolving, and my way of visualising my people; their culture, the unique sense of humour they possess.
+Janine McAullay Bott’s weaves are culturally significant, ever-evolving, and the artist’s way of visualising her people; their culture, the unique sense of humour they possess.

-My ambition through my art and my heart, is to convey to the public, the beauty of the Noongar peoples of the southwest of Western Australia; my mother’s people, my ancestors.
+Her ambition through art and her heart is to convey to the public the beauty of the Noongar peoples of the southwest of Western Australia: the artist’s mother’s people, her ancestors.

 I believe I inherited a gift from the old people, which could be taken away at any moment.

 The weaves must be represented in the right way, always dignified like the beautiful spirits they represent.”